 Jenny was honoured to be the inaugural recipient of the Rosemary and John Hopkins Award in 2015 when she also completed her Masters of Music specialising in orchestral conducting at The University of Melbourne under Benjamin Northey.

 She founded Noteable Music Education Resources in 2006.
-As Managing Director, she has written and published resources for classroom music teachers, including interactive digital resources.
-Jenny is a regular presenter of workshops at national music education conferences throughout Australia.
-She adjudicates for the Victorian School Music Festival and at the National Brass Band Championships.
+As Managing Director, she wrote and published resources for classroom music teachers, including interactive digital resources.
+Jenny was a regular presenter of workshops at national music education conferences throughout Australia.
+She adjudicates for the Victorian School Music Festival, local eisteddfods, and at National Brass Band Championships.

-During her music career Jenny has worked as a professional trombonist with the Royal New Zealand Navy Band, performed on stage with Randy Breaker, Arturo Sandoval, Robin Eubanks and Rob McConnell during her time studying in America, and toured extensively throughout the west coast of the USA and recorded with Ska Band ‘Ruder Than You’.
+During her music career Jenny has worked as a professional trombonist with the Royal New Zealand Navy Band, performed on stage with Randy Breaker, Arturo Sandoval, Robin Eubanks and Rob McConnell during her time studying in Jazz Trombone in Philadelphia, and recorded and toured extensively throughout the west coast of the USA and recorded with Ska Band ‘Ruder Than You’.

 For further details, see www.jennygoing.com.au.